ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 Review the output and check for typos.

 The next cell will show the changes that will be made to the project data.
-You can copy this output and paste it into the relevant Gitlab Issue to tracking.
+You can copy this output and paste it into the relevant Gitlab Issue for tracking.

 The final cell will make the desired changes in the database.
 Ensure `printSQL = False` if you want the cell to execute directly.